swinterbourne/ewallace.github.io/news/_posts/2018-05-01-welcome-rosey.md

 Welcome new lab manager / post-doctoral research associate [Dr. Rosey Bayne](ralb)!

-Rosey is an unusual polymath of a scientist, with decades of lab experience with diverse organisms, dozens of papers, and a MSc. from Heriot-Watt's School of Computing.
+Rosey is an unusual polymath of a scientist, with decades of lab experience with diverse organisms, dozens of papers, and a MSc. from Edinburgh Napier University's School of Computing.
 We're very excited to have her on the team!